arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 ![classroom_project_import_files.png](assets/classroom_project_import_files.png)

 ### 10. Share the URL
-After you have imported all your files.
-Your project is ready to be shared with the rest of your class.
-You can do this through the Share feature of the web editor
+After you have imported all your files, your project is ready to be shared with your class.
+You can do this through the Share feature of the Web Editor.

 ![classroom_project_share_project.png](assets/classroom_project_share_project.png)